opensimworld/active-npcs/README.md

 The system is based on a number of conventions commonly used in open worlds.
 It also uses heavily opensim-specific features such as osListenRegex and osMessageAttachment which allow it to run fast with very little lag and minimal resource consumption.

 Overview of setup:
 - Drop the controller script in a controller object.
 Edit the script and  change the "availableNames" list to contain the names that you want your NPCs to have.
+Important: Use only single-word (no spaces) names.
+The last name of your NPC will be "NPC".
 - Create a notecard named "waypoints" which defines the waypoints of your region (optional but you 'll miss half the fun without it).
 Drop the notecard in the controller object.
 -- Each line in the notecard is of the form "x,y,z,name-of-waypoint"
 - Create a notecard named "links" that defines which waypoints are connected to each other